 Of course, the distinction between ascribed and achieved status is not always so clear.
-Some people become college students not because of their own efforts but because of their family's influence.
-Chances are the religion with which you identify is the one you inherit from your parents.
+Some people become college students not because of their own efforts but because of parental pressure.
+Chances are the religion with which you identify is the one you inherited from your parents.
 However, many people decide to change their religious membership later in life.
-Moreover, as we'll see later in this book, certain ascribed statuses (sex, race, ethnicity, and age) influence our access to lucrative achieved statuses.
+Moreover, as we'll see later in this book, certain ascribed statuses (sex, race, ethnicity, and age) directly influence our access to lucrative achieved statuses.